Behind the food on our plates lies a group of real people with lives like, and unlike, our own. We invite you to come and meet them…

 ‘Sustainability’ could sum up all of this, but it’s become such a buzzword it doesn’t really mean much anymore.
 Understanding the context of food production makes it come to life again.

-As this exhibition tours the local area, stop motion animation workshops will be offered to community groups and the public, to help people engage further with the images and producers’ stories.
-This creative process will enable participants to explore the connections they feel with the producers, and reflect on their understanding of the role food plays in their own lives.
-The animated films produced in these workshops will be available to view on the internet, along with the images and transcripts of the interviews.
+As this exhibition toured the local area in 2016/17, stop motion animation workshops were run with community groups and the public, to help people engage further with the images and producers’ stories.
+This creative process enabled participants to reflect on their understanding of the role food plays in their own lives.
+The animated films produced in these workshops are available to view online, along with the images and transcripts of the interviews.

 Photographer: Jonathan Bean